Ruksana-RASHEED/epiclass/README.md

 We need to decide what metric to use to evaluate our classification algorithms and pipelines.

 I am using 70% of the data for training and for hyper-parameter tuning (through cross-validation), and the remaining 30% for testing.
 The metrics I discuss below are all applied on the test set for evaluating the models.

+It's not entirely clear to me what these predictions would be used for, and different applications might require different metrics.
+For example, if it were being used to more closely monitor patients at risk of epileptic seizure, we would want to more heavily penalize false negatives (classifying a seizure as a non-seizure) than false positives.
+However, if the classification were used to, for example, automatically apply a treatment that might have side effects, we might want to penalize false positives more than false negatives.
+For now, without information on how the classifier is to be used, I assume that false negatives and false positives are equally undesirable.

 ### Accuracy